romainsi/zabbix-VB-R-SQL/README.md

 `CREATE USER [zabbixveeam] FOR LOGIN [zabbixveeam];`
 `EXEC sp_addrolemember 'db_datareader', 'zabbixveeam';`
 `GO`
-4. In script, ajust variables line 33 to 40 to match your configuration
+4. In script, ajust variables line 56 to 63 to match your configuration
 5. Copy `zabbix_vbr_job.ps1` in the directory : `C:\Program Files\Zabbix Agent 2\scripts\` (create folder if not exist)
 6. Add `UserParameter=veeam.info[*],powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files\Zabbix Agent 2\scripts\zabbix_vbr_job.ps1" "$1"` in zabbix_agent2.conf
 7. Import Template_Veeam_Backup_And_Replication.yaml file into Zabbix.
 8. Associate Template "VEEAM Backup and Replication" to the host.
+NOTE: When importing the new template version on an existing installation please check all "Delete missing", except "Template linkage", to make sure the old items are deleted

 Ajust Zabbix Agent & Server/Proxy timeout for userparameter, you can use this powershell command to determine the execution time :
 `(Measure-Command -Expression{ powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files\Zabbix Agent 2\scripts\zabbix_vbr_job.ps1" "StartJobs"}).TotalSeconds`